dundalek/casio-f91w-fsm/README.md

 Then, I contoured and created all the shapes in Adobe Illustrator.

-By this, I mean all the elements of the watch, e.i:
+By this, I mean all the elements of the watch, e.i.:
 - the screen;
 - the words;
 - the 7, 8 and 9 segments displays;